-Elissa could only feel gratitude.
+Elissa felt only gratitude.
 She grabbed the vial and downed the last few drops.
 It wasn't much, but it lessened the pain enough to allow logical thought.

 Screams, both awful and distant, reached their ears.
 Prince was on his feet and growling.
 Elissa put a finger to her lips and whispered, "Prince, silence."

 He complied, and she was almost overwhelmed by the surge of gratitude and love she felt at his sudden and uncharacteristic obedience.
-Elissa gave another prayer, silently, to the Maker.
 "Good boy."

 "Alright.
 Alright."
 Elissa's eyes searched the chest.
-She grabbed a dagger and set it on the ground beside her before she spotted a contraption made of metal and including an odd shaped bottle.
+She grabbed a dagger and set it on the ground beside her before she spotted a familiar contraption.
+It was made of metal, wood and an oddly shaped bottle.
 With a gasp, she lifted it.

 "You saved this?"
 She showed the small grease trap to her mother.